amodrojs/amodro-trace/README.md

 ```javascript
 function(moduleName, filePath, contents) {}
 ```

 and should synchronously return a string that will be used as the contents.
-If no modifcations are done, the input contents string should be returned.
+If the readTransform does not want to alter the contents then it should just return the `contents` value passed in to it.

+The readTransform function is run after the file has been read (or after [fileRead](#fileread) has run), but before the text contents enter the loader for parsing and tracing.
+The result of the read transform is what is returned in the `contents` property for traced items if [includeContents](#includcontents) is set to `true` and no [writeTransform](#writeTransform) is specified.

 #### includeContents